Tropes associated with Blackface

-- In 1998 D-Generation X mocked the all-black Power Stable Nation of Domination by dressing as them, complete with blackface.
+- In 1998, D-Generation X mocked the mostly black Power Stable The Nation of Domination by dressing as them, complete with blackface.
 This somehow received little to no complaints, and is still considered one of Raw's funniest moments.

 - Most black vaudevillians wore blackface.
 Some were light enough that they needed to put on burnt cork to make it clear to the audience; others just bowed to vaudeville standards.